taublast/taublast/README.md

 ## Hi there 👋

 🚀 What’s up?
-I’m a full-stack freelance developer working on mobile apps with .NET MAUI and everything .NET has to offer.
+I’m a full-stack freelance developer working on .NET MAUI mobile apps, web apps and services.

 🔹 Optimizing UI Performance
-I replace as many default controls as possible with fast, custom-drawn alternatives to avoid platform-specific quirks.
+I tend to replace native controls with fast, custom-drawn alternatives, sometimes even making entire apps drawn on a single canvas.

 🎨 Pushing DrawnUI Forward
 This work contributes to the development of [DrawnUI for .NET MAUI](https://github.com/taublast/DrawnUi.Maui), moving toward a future where fully drawn .NET MAUI apps become the norm.